 VALENTINE’S DAY is a payback tale.
 The audience empathises with Julie the underdog, and we’re rooting for her when she eventually takes her revenge.

 The theme of sisterhood emerges in the final scene.
 The message is simple: “Marriage isn’t all its cracked up to be!”

 “Men are more ready to repay an injury than a benefit, because gratitude is a burden and revenge a pleasure”

 As a visual storyteller my aesthetic has been strongly influenced by the kitchen sink realism of Alan Clark’s RITA, SUE AND BOB TOO (1987) and the bittersweet tragicomedies of Mike Leigh such as SECRETS AND LIES (1996).
-I have little interest in Hollywood films and visual effects.
 What appeals to me is the portrayal of ordinary people.

 I am also influenced by the idiosyncratic characters in Alan Bennett’s work, in particular the TALKING HEADS (1988) series and the absurd reversals of fortune in Almodóvar’s films.

 ABOUT THE DIRECTOR

 Chris Murdoch is a writer, producer and director from Barnsley, South Yorkshire.